gutenbadgers/OpenReader/README.md

 * Don't commit (even locally) if there are errors or warnings.

 * Flask has a built-in development server that supports auto-reload on source change and shows an interactive debugger on errors.
 Run it with `FLASK_ENV=development flask run`.

+* Flask also has a shell that's useful for debugging.
+Use `flask shell`, then access modules after importing them: `import openreader.cache as cache`.
+Once imported, you can test functions interactively: `cache._contents()`